Skip to content

 How to use it

 Paste JSON (or load the example), pick a root element name, and read the XML on the right.
-Pretty-print and an optional <?xml …?> declaration are configurable.
+Toggle the <?xml …?> declaration on for files you plan to save to disk, off for snippets you’ll inline elsewhere.
+The pretty-print indent is fixed at 2 spaces.

 Output (XML):